 What differences did you notice from the work you did with OHC and what did you feel made the difference?

 I followed two approaches with the OHC, after an introduction with the ‘90 Day Programme’.
 It was a long time ago, but I remember that the programme was great at giving me a way to conceptualize my symptoms (the analogy of an overloaded boat sinking from everything you put on it, for what I was going through) and it was very encouraging to see that people had got better after having been in the state I was in.
 It makes a big difference, after 9 months, to know that people have come out the other side.
-After that I approached the problem from two sides with OHC: from the nutritional side (with Helen Lynam) and from the psychological/lifestyle side (with Thora Rain).
+After that I approached the problem from two sides with OHC: from the nutritional side and from the psychological/lifestyle side.
 The process of gradually working to get better was very supportive, and gave me the constructive mindset to think critically about what aspects of my lifestyle (diet, sleep, activity, stress-levels, etc. etc.) might have caused it, and what I had to change to improve.
 Helen and Thora were both fantastic, knowledgeable, and patient, and the discussions were interesting as well as just helpful.

 What did you like about the OHC approach and the organisation?

 The organization and individual practitioners were very friendly (organized but not chasing you if you were slightly late with a payment once or twice); the place itself (which I only saw a few times, after that moving to Skype consultations) was cosy and welcoming.
 I confess I didn’t spend that much time watching or reading the promotional material, but it gave me the impression that I was dealing with people who had a lot of knowledge about what I was going through, often having experienced something similar themselves, and really wanted to help people get better.